eclipse-opendut/opendut/README.md

 This project welcomes all contributions: ideas, patches, documentation, bug reports.
 But before contributing, make sure to read the [contribution guideline](CONTRIBUTING.md).

-You can also check out our list of [Good First Issues](https://github.com/eclipse-opendut/opendut/issues/91).
+You can also check out our list of [Good First Issues](https://github.com/eclipse-opendut/opendut/issues?q=is%3Aissue%20state%3Aopen%20label%3Agood-first-issue).
+If you'd like to tackle one of these tasks, please do comment under the respective issue.
+Then we can discuss how it should be implemented and perhaps give you some tips.

 ## License
 Eclipse openDuT is licensed using the Apache License Version 2.0.